knmoriwaki/cosmoglint/DOCUMENTATION.md

 ---

-### Create mock data
+### Create SFR density map / SFR catalog

-After training with multiple redshift data, you can create a mock data.
+One can also create a mock lightcone data.
+This requires models trained on multiple redshift.

 Example:
 ```bash